-- a) Brush a vertically held straight edge, which should be 1 meter long, along the side(s) of the incubator where the control(s) are accessible.
-There shall be no contact with switches, controls, or knobs that could result in a change in setting. - b) Conformance can be verified by inspection. - c) Conformance can be verified by inspection.
+- a) Brush a vertically held straight edge, which should be one 1 m long, along the side(s) of the incubator where the control(s) are accessible.
+There shall not be contact with switches, controls, or knobs, which could result in a change in setting. - b) Conformance can be verified by inspection. - c) Conformance can be verified by inspection.